-The first and, in some ways, the best Charles Darwin biography was written by Darwin himself.
+The first and, in some ways, the best biography of Charles Darwin was written by Darwin himself.
 Here, to fill out the story, Darwin's original text is offered with added illustrations, links, and explanatory notes.
 The notes are either inserted at the bottom of each page or, more often, into the text itself (in square brackets).

 For those who tire of the unrelenting adulation found in the biographies of Darwin produced by other writers, the autobiography will come as something of a relief — unlike his other biographers, Darwin is actually willing to criticize himself from time to time.
 The story, as he tells it, also has the large advantage of being told from the standpoint of what he himself saw as significant in his own life.